 Never used automation before?

 The User Requirement Specification (URS) describes what you would like your automated system to do.
-This will include examples of the sample preparation/analysis methods, work flow, expectations such as; sample throughput and any other information we need to understand.
+This will include examples of the sample preparation/analysis methods, work flow, expectations e.g. sample throughput and any other information we need to understand.
 The URS is an important document as it specifies the deliverables and your aspirations for performance.
 From this flows the design documentation and acceptance criteria.
 Normally, this is a document supplied by you, the customer.
-However, we can assist with the preparation of the URS, if you have not written once before.
+However, we can assist with the preparation of the URS, if you have not written one before.

 Once we have an agreed URS, we will provide a quotation, detailing our proposal and the cost.
 Typically, there are multiple iterations of a quote, especially on larger platforms, as we work together to come up with the best solution for your budget.

 Once the system has been ordered, we move into the design phase.
 In this phase, we detail how the control software will function and design the enclosure to house the instruments and the robotic components.
 A set of design specifications are created, which will require your approval before the system is built.

 Once we have agreed the design, PAA model the system, create CAD drawings and finally a scoped Design Document, outlining the deliverables and criteria of the project.
 The document is baselined and signed by all parties giving approval to proceed with the project.
 As with the quotation, there are typically a number of iterations of the Design Document and we must take our time to ensure we get the best solution.

 Once the system has been designed and approval has been given to proceed with the project, we move into the procurement phase.
 In this phase, a set of Bill of Materials (BOM) are created to ensure all the ‘Commercial off the Shelf’ (COTS) and Bespoke parts required to build your system are listed and any risks understood.